sharetribe/ftw-daily/docs/styling.md

 The `--marketplaceColorEncoded` variable holds the same value as `--marketplaceColor` but with the _#_ URL encoded.
 This value can be used to maintain a consistent color scheme with inline SVG icons.

-`--successColor` (green) is used on form inputs for showing that the input value is valid.
+`--successColor` (green) is used in form inputs for showing that the input value is valid.
 Sometimes, submit buttons (`<PrimaryButton>`) are also using that color to highlight the fact that user has entered valid information to the form at hand.